nahumck/nahumck.me/pages/gear.md

 All of my writing is done in [Drafts](https://apps.apple.com/us/app/drafts/id1236254471?uo=4&at=1001l4VZ) on iOS/iPadOS.
 If you're here, you knew this already.

-Photos are edited using the following apps in addition to Apple's built-in editor: [Darkroom](https://apps.apple.com/app/id953286746), [Photomator](https://apps.apple.com/us/app/photomator-photo-editor/id1444636541), or [Pixelmator](https://apps.apple.com/us/app/pixelmator/id924695435).
+Photos are edited using [Lightroom](https://apps.apple.com/us/app/adobe-lightroom-for-ipad/id804177739) in addition to Apple's built-in editor.

-All of my podcasting – when I do it – is recorded and edited using [Ferrite Recording Studio](https://apps.apple.com/us/app/ferrite-recording-studio/id1018780185?uo=4&at=1001l4VZ) on iOS/iPadOS.
+All of my podcasting – when I actually do it – is recorded and edited using [Ferrite Recording Studio](https://apps.apple.com/us/app/ferrite-recording-studio/id1018780185) on iOS/iPadOS.

 <em>I use affiliate linking and occasionally get money from this.
 So thanks for clicking these links.</em>